 The reason for leaving your job must be serious – for example:

 - A serious breach of your contract (e.g. not paying you, or suddenly demoting you for no reason)

-- Forcing you to accept unreasonable changes to your conditions of employment without your agreement (e.g. suddenly telling you to work in another town, or making you work night shifts when your contract is only for day work)
+- Forcing you to accept unreasonable changes to your conditions of employment without your agreement (e.g. suddenly telling you to work in another city or town, or making you work night shifts when your contract is only for day work)

 - Bullying, harassment or violence against you by work colleagues

 The employer’s breach of contract may be one serious incident or a series of less important incidents that are serious when taken together.

 You are able to bring a constructive dismissal claim against your former employer if: